-- 2 chicken breast fillets, sliced across horizontally
+- 2 boneless and skinless chicken breasts sliced across horizontally

 - 1/4 teaspoon kosher or sea salt